Conversations, Craft & Movement

 ‘As an immigrant, I don’t really have roots, I have tendrils, which stretch to different places in the world where there are people I love’

-Design your personal SIM artwork.
-Create, order and contribute.
+Create your own personal SIM artwork: design, order, and contribute.

 Find out more